royal-road/email-scribe/README.md

 (These vars are used for build, client querying as well as mock server)

-For production, ensure your server can handle image uploads (potentially to a cloud storage bucket or equivalent) and preset storage with your preferred implementation.

 ## Project Structure

-The project is a React SPA using Tanstack Query for data fetching, Zustand for state management, Radix components for UI, Handlebars for templating alognside other minor packages.
+The project is a React SPA (Single Page Application) that uses Tanstack Query for data fetching, Zustand for state management, Radix components for UI, Handlebars for templating alognside other minor packages for various tasks.
 ![Project Structure](docs/ProjectStructure.png)

 ## Embedding